 This legislative framework places a legal requirement on energy retailer companies to meet an annual greenhouse gas emissions reduction target by surrendering Victorian Energy Efficiency Certificates.

-The program is administered by the Essential Services Commission (ESC), which is the independent regulator of the retail energy industry in Victoria.
-Its role is to oversee compliance and performance reporting by energy businesses, and to accredit businesses and the products and services which are eligible under the program.
+The program is administered by the Essential Services Commission (ESC), the independent regulator of the retail energy industry in Victoria.
+Their role is to oversee compliance and performance reporting by energy businesses and accredit businesses and the products and services eligible under the program.
 More information about the administration of the program can be found on the ESC website.

 Amount of Victorian Energy Efficiency Certificates (VEECs)